OrangeHatHacking/dotfiles/README.md

 ---
 ### One Line Installation

-This can be installed on a (minimal) fresh arch install with the following command Hyprland, ly, graphics drivers, etc. will be automagically installed and setup
+This can be installed on a (minimal) fresh arch install with the following command.
+Hyprland, ly, graphics drivers, etc. will be automagically installed and setup

 `curl -fsSL https://raw.githubusercontent.com/OrangeHatHacking/dotfiles/main/install.sh | bash -s --`